Positive Effects of Water Therapy on PTSD

 Water has been used as a therapeutic and holistic approach for treating both mental and physical pain for centuries.
 Ancient Romans and Greeks bathed in hot springs to improve blood circulation and cure sickness.
 In Japan, people have long been known to immerse themselves in warm water to treat skin problems, alleviate constipation, relieve chronic pain, and cure menstrual cramps.
 In Europe and America, bathhouses became popular in the 1700s and 1800s.

-Benefits of Water:
+Physical Benefits of Water

 - Buoyancy lowers the effects of gravity on injured muscles and joints.